 SSL Certificates FAQ

 As per GDPR requirements and the new policy of private whois records, the generic e-mail address will now be used for validation of a certificate.
-This e-mail address is based on the domain you purchased the certificate for.
+This e-mail address is based on the domain/hostname you purchased the certificate for.

 admin@domain.com